 - 2 teaspoons pure vanilla extract

-- 1 cup grated apple (or grated carrot/zucchini)
+- 1 cup shredded apple (or shredded carrot/zucchini)

 - optional: 1 Tablespoon molasses